 - ScienceDirect: combining authoritative, full-text scientific, technical and health publications with smart, intuitive functionality where over 15 million researchers can browse through more than 2,500 journals.
-The average Elsevier mathematical sciences article is downloaded on ScienceDirect XXX times per year.
+A Mathematics article is downloaded every 2 seconds on ScienceDirect!.

 - Research4Life: central to our goal of achieving universal access to scientific, technical and medical research information.
 Elsevier contributes over a quarter of the nearly 50,000 peer reviewed resources in Research4Life, encompassing ScienceDirect and Scopus.
 In 2014, there were over 3.9 m Research4Life article downloads from Elsevier's ScienceDirect.